OctopusDeploy/blog/blog/2022-02/octopus-acquires-dist/index.md

   - Company
 ---

-Today I'm thrilled to announce that Octopus Deploy has acquired Dist, a cloud-based container registry and artifact repository.
+Today I'm thrilled to announce that Octopus Deploy has acquired Dist, a cloud-based container registry and artifact repository service.

 ## Why Dist is a great fit